Top 5 Easiest Dogs to Train in 2026: A Pro's Guide

 Allergy sufferers, families, first-time owners.

-3. German Shepherd: The loyal guardian
+3. German Shepherd: The devoted protector

 Temperament: